Slip and Fall Accidents

 Victims of slip and fall accidents should seek medical attention for their injuries as soon as possible.
 This can help ensure proper treatment of the injury as well as provide valuable documentation of the circumstances regarding the accident.
 Additionally, pictures of the accident scene and witness testimony should be gathered soon after the incident.
 Both provide vital forms of evidence needed to help prove the negligence of the property owner.
 Medical records and documentation of all diagnostic tests and results are also critical when pursuing a claim.
 An experienced premises liability lawyer will be able to establish the best legal strategy and determine if it is in the best interest of the plaintiff to pursue a trial or negotiate a settlement.

-Columbia Premises Liability Lawyers at Chappell, Smith & Arden Help Victims of Slip and Fall Accidents Claim Compensation
+Columbia Premises Liability Lawyers at Chappell Smith & Arden, P.A.
+Help Victims of Slip and Fall Accidents Claim Compensation